ningabire/Tipcalc/README.md

 Project 1 - Tip Calculator for iOS
-Name of your app is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Norette Ingabire